 July 1979: Master Pang was one of the organizers of the First National Qi Gong Summit.

-1979: Master Pang initiated and found the first qigong academic mass organization in China – Beijing Qigong Institute.
+1979: Master Pang initiated and founded the first qigong academic mass organization in China – Beijing Qigong Institute.

 1979-1980: Pang Ming reformed traditional qigong

-1981: Master Pang gave a lecture on how to project external Qi in the first National External Qi Projection Seminar.
+1981: Master Pang lectured on how to project external Qi in the first National External Qi Projection Seminar.

 1984: Master Pang started to apply Qi Filed technique to qi training and healing